heptarch/heptarch.github.io/drafts/demon.md

 folds his hands in supplication.
 "I...
 I'm afraid so.
 Treasury, the GPO, have washed their hands of us.
 Shareholders have been disbursed.
 And your usually reliable stream of patents has, it seems, dried up."
-A pause.
 His eyes are kind.
 "I don't blame you;
 Luck is fickle.
 But perhaps—if only to satisfy my curiosity—you might explains what has occupied you these last six months."

-For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
+Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
 Some bounces back, some doesn't.
 The lost light is entangled with ethylene molecules.
 The light that